is-this-echo/Exoplanet_Hunting/README.md

 - Plotted gaussian histogram of the data
 - Scaled and Normalized the data for ease of training
 - Performed PCA to retain variance upto 98.8% (with 15 columns/features out of 3190 columns)
-- Used SMOTE for resmapling the data accounting for highly imbalanced data, creating synthetic samples of the minority class label
+- Used SMOTE for resampling the data accounting for highly imbalanced data, creating synthetic samples of the minority class label
 - Fitting of the model using SVM(SV Classifier) and Random Forest algorithms
 - Performed cross-validation, generated accuracy measure, classification & confusion matrices (around 98% accurate prediction results)